 Duodenal switch surgery involves the surgical removal of approximately two-thirds of the stomach, the bypassing of most of the small intestine, and the redirection of digestive enzymes from the pancreas to a region further down the small intestine.
 This disrupts the normal manner in which the body breaks down fats, proteins, and carbohydrates into tiny particles that can easily be absorbed.
 As a result, patients who undergo controlled fat malabsorption surgery tend to lose weight more rapidly than patients who undergo alternative forms of bariatric surgery.
 For severely obese patients with life-threatening health conditions, such surgery can be a true blessing.

 However, fat malabsorption also places patients at increased risk of numerous health issues.
-In discussing bariatric surgery and fat malabsorption at his Tijuana, BC practice, Dr. Fernando Garcia and Dr. David Vazquez discuss the risks associated with fat malabsorption procedures and how they can be mitigated.
+In discussing bariatric surgery and fat malabsorption at our Tijuana, BC practice, our weight loss surgery specialists can review the risks associated with fat malabsorption procedures and how they can be mitigated.
 They also explain to patients the lifelong changes they will have to make in order to decrease the risk of long-term complications from fat malabsorption surgery.

 The Risks of Fat Malabsorption